kcartlidge/PermissionServer/README.md

 **Permission Server is registered in the `Program.cs` file.**

 In there you'll see the configuration and registration as mentioned higher up.
-What you'll also see is it switches on cookie-based session authentication.
+What you'll also see is it **switches on cookie-based session authentication**.
 This provides automatic support for the `[Authorize]` attribute on controller endpoints (provided you sign the user in/out within your controllers etc).

 It also sets the `LoginPath` in the cookie config.
 By default dotnet redirects unauthenticated users visiting protected pages to `/account/login`, but I prefer the simpler `/login` route instead and this option updates the cookie authentication flow accordingly.